20 Best Audiobooks For A Road Trip in 2019

-I don't know about you, but I love going on road trips.
+I don't know about you, but I love going on road trips and listening to audiobooks.

 There's something about having the car packed, getting up early, and heading out on the open road that makes me feel giddy with excitement, just like I felt when I was a kid.